Annapurna Base Camp Trek

 Annapurna Conservation Area Permit – Nrs 3,000 per person

-Why do we need to pay for a permit?
-The Government of Nepal imposes a charge for visitors who wish to enter a conservation area.
-These fees are used for the area’s upkeep, much as in other countries.
+The Government of Nepal charges visitors who wish to enter a conservation area.
+Like those in other countries, these fees are used for the area’s upkeep.

 Magical Nepal issues the required permits for its clients, so you don’t have to worry about obtaining them.